UMC-Utrecht-RWE/ADEPT_obj1/README.md

 ---

 ### 5. 📤 Upload Output
-After the script finishes, upload the `D5_results` folder.
+After the script finishes, upload the `D5_results` folder to myDRE.